 Personal loans offer a lot of flexibility.
 They can be used for just about anything, and they're unsecured loans — meaning you don't need to put up collateral, like a house or a car.

-The loans are offered by banks, credit unions and online lenders, they have tend to have fixed interest rates, and you pay the money back in installments over the course of anywhere from two to seven years.
+The loans are offered by banks, credit unions and online lenders, they tend to have fixed interest rates.
+The repayment terms range anywhere from two to seven years, giving you plenty of time to pay them back.

 2. Get money from your employer